 In Perth and Kinross the employment rate for people with disabilities is lower than the general population, however compared with Scotland as a whole more people in Perth and Kinross with disabilities are in employment.

 Perth’s newly refurbished Canal Street multi-storey car park officially reopened in 2017.
 The refurbishment has seen Canal Street fitted with wider spaces and wider approaches to the up and down ramps, and introduced pay on exit parking.
 It also boasts improved disabled parking and better lighting.
 In addition ShopMobility now have improved facilities.
-Continued funding for the scheme was approved in the 2017/18 revenue budget

 Our work continues across the equality protected characteristics continues, and a specific example saw the first ever Perthshire Pride event held for members of our local Lesbian, Gay, Bisexual and Transgender (LGBT) communities.
 The event was hosted as part of the wider ActiviTAY event on the North Inch in July where information, advice and fund activities were made available for LGBT community members, family and friends.